U1.25 — Phases of the Employment Cycle

 - introduction to faculty staff, Heads of Department and leadership

-Ongoing training and development occurs through mentoring, professional learning days, moderation, and training in new technologies and teaching strategies.
+Ongoing training and development occurs through professional learning days, moderation, and training in new technologies and teaching strategies.

 Stage 3: Maintenance